-- You were a semiweekly schedule depositor during 2003.
+- You were a semiweekly schedule depositor during 2004.
 Do not complete entries A through M of line 8.
-Instead, complete and file Form 945-A with Form 945. - You were a monthly schedule depositor for 2003 and during any month you accumulated nonpayroll taxes of \$100,000 or more.
-Because this converted you to a semiweekly schedule depositor for the remainder of 2003 (and for 2004), you must report your liabilities on Form 945-A for the entire year.
+Instead, complete and file Form 945-A with Form 945. - You were a monthly schedule depositor for 2004 and during any month you accumulated nonpayroll taxes of \$100,000 or more.
+Because this converted you to a semiweekly schedule depositor for the remainder of 2004 (and for 2005), you must report your liabilities on Form 945-A for the entire year.
 Do not complete entries A through M of line 8.
-(See section 11 of Circular E (Pub.
-15) for more information on the \$100,000 Next-Day Deposit Rule.)
+For more information, see the \$100,000 Next-Day Deposit Rule in section 11 of Publication 15 (Circular E).

-Third Party Designee.
-If you want to allow any individual, corporation, firm, organization, or partnership to discuss your 2003 Form 945 with the IRS, check the "Yes" box in the Third Party Designee section of the return.
+Third-Party Designee.
+If you want to allow any individual, corporation, firm, organization, or partnership to discuss your 2004 Form 945 with the IRS, check the "Yes" box in the Third-Party Designee section of the return.
 Also, enter the name, phone number, and any five numbers that the designee chooses as his or her personal identification number (PIN).
 The authorization applies only to the tax form upon which it appears.